HarryPaniccc/writing/The Einzberns have Returned.md

 Silver was passed around as cold water was washed over the victor of the last fight, and Gunter pocketed a few pieces as the loser was seen to by the town's surgeon in case of any real injury.
 As conversation threatened to steal the crowd from his grasp, the ringmaster, Roahn, tightened his grip and announced the next bout.

-"There it is friends," Roahn called to the crowd.
+There it is friends," Roahn called to the crowd.
 "I would not have bet on such a grudge match between two seasoned fighters, but when a traveler hailing all the way from Pyleas tells you he wishes to test his mettle against an up-and-coming, you do not ignore him, _especially_ when he is built like that!"

 The crowd replied with a roar that was quelled by a raise of the ringmaster's spindly hand.

 "I am glad you see it as enthusiastically as I do!
 That being said, as fun as surprises are, I would wager that most of you are here for a different event."

 ---
+# Bull 1
 As Roahn stoked the crowd, two men found their feet at the edge of the room.
 The older of the two — the Bull, the club members called him — was as wide as two men and had the strength of three.
 People often said that the mason's son had learned to _eat_ the stone he worked with, and that was what had given him his undefeated run in the ring.
 No matter who faced him, and no matter how many times that nose had been broken, he simply never went down.

 Roahn announced his opponent first which gave the Bull a moment to analyse what he would be facing.
 He was sure that his victorious run was in part due to his opponents thinking him dull, but his short stint under the previous sheriff taught him that sizing his enemy up was half of any fight.
 Unfortunately, he did not know much about the challenger.